 1. The first step involves the collection of available data regarding the location to be surveyed through various sources such as wills, deeds, contracts, maps, etc. It helps to get an idea about the boundary of the land to be surveyed.

 2. After collecting the information, the physical examination of the field is carried out to determine the actual physical evidence of the boundary at the site.
 A monument is set at the site.
 A monument refers to any identifiable object that occupies a permanent location in the field.

 3. The preliminary investigation of the field is carried out i.e. reconnaissance.

 4. Appropriate instruments and methods are then used to locate the position of various points.
-Traversing and detailing is generally carried out.
+Traversing and detailing are generally carried out.